Do I have to file?

 How do I request confidentiality?

-Certain information requested in the Annual Emission Report forms may be claimed as trade secret, privileged information, or confidential only if the information does not represent "emissions data" as described in 40 CFR 56.7042 (1991) (also see Emissions Data under
+Certain information requested in the Annual Emissions Report forms may be claimed as trade secret, privileged information, or confidential only if the information does not represent "emissions data" as described in 40 CFR 56.7042 (1991) (also see Emissions Data under

 DEFINITIONS in Appendix B).
 All claims of trade secret must comply with 2 Ill.
 Adm.
 Code 1827.201,